icon

 ID and Email

-• To protect the University and our students from cyber attacks and other malicious activity, we require that everyone in our community to periodically change their password.
-To change your password, review the guide on How To Change Your FDU NetID Password.
+To protect the University and our Students from cyber attacks and other malicious activity, we require that everyone in our community to periodically change their password.

-• To successfully use your NetID to access your accounts, you will need Two-Factor Authentication with Cisco DUO MFA
+To successfully use your NetID to access your accounts, you will need Two-Factor Authentication with Cisco DUO MFA.

 Two-factor authentication adds a second layer of security to your FDU NetID.
 It requires two factors to verify identity.
 These factors include something you know – your FDU NetID and password, and something you have – a phone or passcode, to authenticate and gain access to your account on FDU services.
 Passwords alone no longer provide adequate protection against cyber hacking.
 DUO is required for all current FDU students.